orcfax/docs/client/docs/Key concepts/coop.md

 ![logo for Cardano Open Oracle Protocol](/img/coop-logo-nov-2022.png)

 ## Objective
-The primary goal of the COOP is to define a protocol for consuming data that takes advantage of the [CIP-31 Reference Input](https://cips.cardano.org/cips/cip31/) feature introduced in the Cardano Vasil hard fork in September 2022.
+The primary goal of the COOP is to define a protocol for consuming authentiacted data that takes advantage of the [CIP-31 Reference Input](https://cips.cardano.org/cips/cip31/) feature introduced in the Cardano Vasil hard fork in September 2022.

 This enhancement allows a datum written to a single Cardano eUTXO to be read by multiple consumers without competing with each other for exclusive access to transaction output.